Black-Stories-Matter/BlackStoriesMatter/README.md

 ## Future Iterations
 We would like to continue adding books to the database and add more functionality to the front end user interface.
-Please see the CONTRIBUTORS file if you are interested in contributing!
+Please see the CONTRIBUTING file if you are interested in making an open source contribution to this project!

 ## Installation
 - Fork and clone this repo into an empty directory on your local machine.